 Here I’ll share with you just a few of the popular backpacking routes around the world that go through multiple countries.
 These all make for great regional trips, though some of these chained together can also form an amazing round-the-world trip.

-My inspirational book will teach you how to travel far and wide — from finding the time and money to do it to how to survive on the travel trail.
+My inspirational book will teach you how to travel the world far and wide — and find the time, money, and courage to do it!

 Popular backpacking routes

 Before I became a travel addict, I had no clue that there were all these established routes that many travelers follow.
 Sure, there were many travel destinations on my wishlist, but I was unaware of these longer routes that pass through multiple countries.

 These routes have formed over time through word of mouth and through factors like geography and transit connections.
 They’re not exactly set in stone, just roughly what a lot of people do.

 When you’re on a long overland trip, it can be easy and rewarding to slip into one of these well-worn grooves.
 Like a river carrying a boat downstream, these backpacking routes can take you along for a wonderful ride.

 If you don’t quite have the time to do these routes all the way, you can always bite off a smaller piece.
 For example, consider two or three adjacent countries you like the sound of.
 Instead of doing all of Central America, try southern Mexico and neighboring Guatemala.
 Or instead of covering the whole of Southeast Asia, maybe just focus on Thailand and Laos.
 Either way, knowing about these routes can be of great help when you’re still just staring at a map of the world and wondering where to go.